contensis/contensis.github.io/js-src/localization.md

-@TODO: Is this required from the HTTP docs
+@TODO: Copy from http when signed off